gregorriegler/test-first-thinking-learning-hour/README.md

 ## Session Outline

-- 5 min connect: Test After: Testing an already written Code
+- 5 min connect: Test After: Testing an already written code.
 - 5 min connect: Teamreview
 - 10 min concept: Questions that help focus on the problem rather than the solution
 - 25 min concrete practice: Leap Years
-- 5 min conclusion: Explain in own Words
+- 5 min conclusion: Explain in own words

 ### Connect - Test After
 Recall existing testing skills by writing a test for a code that already exists.